-spiritual without the powerful and efficacious grace of God, which can only make him so; so these words prove that a regenerate man cannot cease to be one, or in such sense sin as to be lost and perish; for this reason, because there is a principle of mighty grace in him, which overcomes the world, the flesh, and the devil.
-Again, it is urged, that "as these words in of their not being of the church, "that from them they these persons in the following verse, But ye have went out, and with them they might have remained," is an unction from the Holy One, etc. This sense of a reason invincibly proving that they were of them, as a church otherwise they could not have went out from them; with whom they not only might but would have remained, had their hearts been right with God.
-And whereas it is farther observed, that "they could not go out from the elect only, who are not visible, nor could out from them; and, therefore, could not, with any they have remained with them, who were never of them;" it may be replied, that though they were never of them as elect, yet they were of them as a church, become visible by a profession of faith; and therefore could, as they did, go out from them as such; though true believers.
-Nor is there any reason to conclude, had they been true believers in Christ, they would have appeared to have been elect likewise, and would have continued and remained with them both as elect and as a church.
+1. "That these words, they were not of us, cannot signify they were not of the number of the elect; but only they were not of the church in general, and of the mind of the apostles, and the church that adhered to them."
+But surely the apostle would never deny that these persons were of the church, and of the same mind with it, at least in profession, antecedent to their going out; for had they not been in communion with the church, they could not be properly said to go out of it; and if they had not been of the same mind and faith and profession, they could not be said to depart from it.
+The reason this author gives, as an evidence of their not being of the church, "that from them they went out, and with them they might have remained," is a reason invincibly proving that they were of them, as a church otherwise they could not have went out from them; with whom they not only might but would have remained, had their hearts been right with God.
+And whereas it is farther observed, that "they could not go out from the elect only, who are not visible, nor could they have remained with them, who were never of them;" it may be replied, that though they were never of them as elect, yet they were of them as a church, become visible by a profession of faith; and therefore could, as they did, go out from them as such; though had they been true believers in Christ, they would have appeared to have been elect likewise, and would have continued and remained with them both as elect and as a church.
 It is moreover added, that "their going out from them for a season, was no certain argument that they were not of the elect; since it is confessed, that they may fall totally, though not finally."
 Who they are that have made this confession, I shall not inquire; for my own part, I affirm that God's elect, or true believers in Christ, cannot totally fall, that is, wholly and entirely lose the grace of God bestowed on them, or wrought in them.
-However, the going out fulfilled.
-Add to all this, that this sense of the words of these persons was in such a mariner, that it was a certain argument that they were not of the elect; since they became antichrists (v.
+However, the going out of these persons was in such a mariner, that it was a certain argument that they were not of the elect; since they became antichrists (v.
 18), the forerunners of the man of sin, avowed enemies to Christ, who denied him to be the Christ (v.
 22), or that he was come in the flesh (1 John 4:3), and therefore said to be of the world, and not of God (vv.
 4-6).